MoonshotLab/Glamour-Shotz/README.md

 # Glamour ShotZ
-An physical, interactive, multi filter video photo booth.
+A physical, interactive, multi filter video photo booth.

 Participants enter a physical photo booth with props and a live preview.
 Before recording starts, they're prompted to apply filters to their future video via physical push buttons.
 Once the participant(s) decide on a filter, they pull a lever to begin recording.